speedy1601/Leetcode-Questions/README.md

 | 3 | [Largest Color Value In A Directed graph](https://leetcode.com/problems/largest-color-value-in-a-directed-graph/description/) | [SOLUTION](https://leetcode.com/problems/largest-color-value-in-a-directed-graph/solutions/3945317/topological-sorting/) | MUST MUST SOLVEEEEEEEEEE |

-## Problem's solution I found so simple and satisfying but maybe hard to think.
+## Problem's solution I found so simple or little bit unique from the normal concept and satisfying but maybe hard to think.

 | No | Question | Solution | Level | Note |
 | :--| :--------| :--------| :-----| :-----|